 Finally, I cannot talk about the relationship between the French and Asian people without talking about the strange love affair France and Japan have these days.

-On the one hand we have two countries that don’t really have any kind special relationship (I’m talking on political, historical, official levels), but Japanese people (especially women) seem to be obsessed with France, and love France and move to France, etc. Of course, they have a very unrealistic view on the whole thing.
+On the one hand, we have two countries that don’t really have any kind of special relationship (I’m talking on political, historical, official levels), but Japanese people (especially women) seem to be obsessed with France, and love France and move to France, etc. Of course, they have a very unrealistic view of the whole thing.

 And on the other hand – and it’s a very new phenomenon – younger generations are more and more obsessed with Japan, and fantasize about it, idealize it in ways that remind me of the way many Americans idealize and fantasize about France.